-The Company's financial instruments consist of investments, cash, short-term investments, accrued income on investments, other assets, accounts payable and accrued liabilities, payables in respect of investments purchased, and income taxes payable.
+The Company's financial instruments consist of investments, cash, short-term investments, receivables in respect of investments sold, accrued income on investments, other assets, accounts payable and accrued liabilities, and income taxes payable.
 Investments, cash and short-term investments are categorized as held for trading.
-Accrued income on investments, and other assets are designated as loans and receivables and are recorded at amortized cost.
-Similarly, accounts payable and accrued liabilities, payables in respect of investments purchased, and income taxes payable are designated as financial liabilities and are reported at amortized cost.
+Accrued income on investments, receivables in respect of investments sold, and other assets are designated as loans and receivables and are recorded at amortized cost.
+Similarly, accounts payable and accrued liabilities, and income taxes payable are designated as financial liabilities and are reported at amortized cost.
 Amortized cost approximates fair value for these assets and liabilities due to their short-term nature.